Registration opens January 1, 2020 at 1pm.

 Crew & Pacer Information

-- Crews are allowed and welcomed on the course.
+- Crews are allowed and welcomed on the course with some restriction.

 Drop & Finish line Bags